-The Garmin Edge 520 could be considered the little brother to the Garmin Bike GPS line, and comes in at a much more affordable price tag of around $250.
+The Garmin Edge 520 could be considered the little brother to the Garmin Bike GPS line, and comes in at an affordable price tag.
 For those cyclists that are looking for a feature rich Garmin GPS at a fraction of the cost, there are no better systems than the Garmin Edge 520.

 We love such features as the in-ride challenges, which make us strive to do better, as well as the automatic uploads, live tracking and more!
 This is a decently priced model that does its job well, and we definitely do not regret our purchase of this unit!